Report: Broncos in stalemate with second-round QB Lock

-Contract staredown could become stalemate between the Denver Broncos and second-round quarterback Drew Lock.
+A contract staredown could become a stalemate between the Denver Broncos and second-round quarterback Drew Lock.

 The Missouri product reportedly insisted through his agent on being paid a “quarterback premium” and getting a higher-value contract than left guard Dalton Risner, who was the 41st pick by Denver, one slot ahead of Lock.

-According to 9News.com’s Mike Klis, negotiations stalled and a holdout from one or both second-rounders could be in the offing.
+9News.com’s Mike Klis reported Tuesday that negotiations had stalled, and a holdout from one or both second-rounders could be in the offing.
+Klis added that Lock is pushing for additional guarantees or larger workout bonuses.

-Risner has not signed as his agent resists having a player on the same roster, taken one spot later in the draft, take home more money or a greater guarantees.
+Later Tuesday, Risner agreed to terms on his contract, according to The Athletic’s Nicki Jhabvala, leaving Lock as the only possible holdout.

 Both are due to report Wednesday with the first on-field workout scheduled for Thursday.